About this website

 My wonderful Patreon subscribers help pay me to run this website.
 Particularly they have helped me to do promotion of the website in schools and on social media.
+Now it’s my only source of funding.
 If more people subscribe I will also be able to spend more time on it myself or to employ a team of people to write / create content for me.
-If you are an adult please consider signing up to support what I do with a monthly amount.
-This is one of the leading sexuality education websites online in the world and I think I should be paid to work on it.
+If you can afford just £1 a month please consider signing up to support.
+This is one of the leading sexuality education websites online in the world and I need to be paid to work on it.
 So if you can help I’d be really grateful.
 If Patreon is too much faff you could also chuck in a one off donation via PayPal.

 BISH doesn’t really mean anything (I guess it used to stand for ‘Best Practice in Sexual Health – the ‘Practice’ was silent).
 Sex and relationships is complicated and I don’t want to over simplify it but I do want to try and be short, snappy and to tell it like it is – that’s what Bish ‘means’ I guess.
 It’s not the Bish you see at Urban Dictionary (bish is like a softer more friendly version of the word bi**h and it also features in a really great Kendrick Lamar song, we like Kendrick, but this website came first).